mattermost/mattermost-handbook/operations/workplace/people/hr-systems.md

 2. Go to the profile of the person you'd like to update.
 3. In the top left part of the screen hover over **Request a Change** and select **Job Information**.
 4. Enter the updated information and leave any other data listed as-is.
 5. The effective date will automatically populate the current date.
-If you're updating Department information, please use the first of the following month as the effective date.
+- If you're updating Department information, please use the first of the following month as the effective date.
 For example: If you're updating information on July 14th, 2020, please use an effective date of August 1, 2020.
-If this is an issue, please post the issue in the [Ask the People Team](https://community.mattermost.com/private-core/channels/ask-people-team)channel.
+If this is an issue, please post the issue in the [Ask the People Team] (https://community.mattermost.com/private-core/channels/ask-people-team) channel.
 The change date affects Financial Reporting in Netsuite, if the issue requires Finance approval the HR Team will tag the appropriate DRI in channel.

 ## Google Shared Drive